-The following table sets forth our capitalization as of September 30, 2004 on an actual basis, on a pro forma basis and on an as adjusted basis.
-The pro forma data gives effect to the issuance of 1,193,179 shares to ZettaWorks in our acquisition of the business of ZettaWorks.
-The as adjusted data gives effect to the sale of 4,250,000 shares of common stock offered by us at the public offering price of \$\text{per share after deducting underwriting discounts and commissions and estimated offering expenses, and the application of the net proceeds to the repayment of long-term debt.
+The following table sets forth our capitalization as of December 31, 2004 on an actual basis and on an as adjusted basis.
+The as adjusted data gives effect to the sale of 4,250,000 shares of common stock offered by us at the public offering price of \$ per share after deducting underwriting discounts and commissions and estimated offering expenses, and the application of the net proceeds to the repayment of long-term debt.
 See "Use of Proceeds."